 Q. I depend on the RosettaStone software to learn languages and I hear it won’t run under Lion. ¡Qué lástima!

-A. No te preocupes por eso.
+No te preocupes por eso.
 Rosetta—the technology that allows Intel-based Macs to run PowerPC applications—and RosettaStone language software have only one thing in common: The word rosetta.
 Completely different beasts.
 Any RosettaStone software that is Intel-native or Universal will run under Lion.

 Q. But why can’t Apple keep Rosetta as an optional installation for Lion as it did with Snow Leopard?

 A. Rosetta was always intended to be a transitional technology—one to get users over the OS hump and provide them with the time they needed to upgrade their software to Intel-native versions or find alternatives.
 That hump has lasted about 5 years, which isn’t bad in this fast-paced world of technology.